PFC and the AIP

 - Public agencies are authorized to use PFC revenue as a matching local share of an AIP project

-- While PFC revenue can be used to pay debt service, Sponsors may not use AIP funds for this purpose
+- While PFC revenue can be used to pay debt service, Sponsors can not use AIP funds to address finance cost or debt service

 - Large and Medium airports that impose a PFC charge may incur a reduction in AIP apportionments.
 Refer to Chapter 5 of FAA Order 5500.1 for additional information

-- Whenever PFC revenue, in any amount, are commingled with an AIP funded project, the Federal statutory and regulatory requirements of the AIP shall apply to all funds within the project.
+- Whenever PFC revenue, in any amount, are commingled with an AIP funded project, the Federal statutory and regulatory requirements of the AIP applies to all funds within the project.

 Projects Funded Solely by PFC Revenue

 - Projects must meet one or more of the objectives of Part 158.15(a).
 Specifically, the project must

 - Preserve or enhance safety, security or capacity of the national air transportation system;

 - Reduce noise or mitigate noise impacts that result from the airport; or

 - Furnish opportunities for enhanced competition between or among air carriers.